skyphusion-labs / Studio 1.0 open train

 1. Write the storyboard Scenes, shot descriptions, and character beats in the planner.
 Optionally auto-directed by an LLM before render.

-4. Animate each shot Wan 2.2 image-to-video on your own GPU, or any of six cloud motion backends.
-Mix and match per shot, any aspect ratio.
+4. Animate each shot Wan 2.2 on RunPod, LTX on a 12GB card, CogVideoX on 16GB, or any of six cloud motion backends (Kling, Seedance, MiniMax Hailuo, Google Veo, Vidu Q3, Wan 2.6).
+Mix and match per shot.

-5. Finish and score (opt-in) Interpolate for smoother motion, lip-sync dialogue with MuseTalk, upscale with CUDA Real-ESRGAN, attach a music bed, or narrate with TTS.
+5. Finish and score (opt-in) Interpolate with RIFE, enhance dialogue speech, lip-sync with MuseTalk, upscale with CUDA Real-ESRGAN, attach a music bed, or narrate with TTS.

 The Vivijure render pipeline: a storyboard becomes keyframes, which fan into per-shot dialogue (TTS) and the motion backend (own-GPU Wan or a cloud image-to-video model); the clip runs an opt-in finish chain (RIFE interpolate, MuseTalk lip-sync, CUDA Real-ESRGAN upscale, text overlay); then the shots gather, assemble, and mux into the final film.mp4.